 Take a few minutes and gather your documentation and write down exactly what you are trying to accomplish and some basic financial information about yourself.

-To get a lower mortgage rate in California you need a good understanding of the market.
+To get a lower mortgage rate, you need a good understanding of the market.
 Here are simple facts about being realistic when obtaining a quote.

 - Mortgage ads (online, emails, commercials, mailers, etc.) feature rates that are either a best-case scenario for a limited amount of applicants OR